kent-map/chirpy/_posts/2023-08-11-20c-symons-biography.md

 ---
 title: "Julian Symons (1912-1994)"
-description: "Julian Symons was a poet and a prolific author of both history and crime fiction."
+description: "Julian Symons was a poet and a prolific author of both history and crime fiction.
+He lived in Kent for between 1950 and 1955, and several of his novels are set at least partly in the county."
 author: Professor Carolyn Oulton
 date: 2023-08-11
 categories: [ 20c ]